Lightning-AI/litgpt/tutorials/download_yi.md

 ## Download Yi weights

 The Yi series models are the next generation of open-source large language models trained from scratch by 01.AI.
+Targeted as a bilingual language (English and Chinese) model and trained on 3T multilingual corpus, the Yi series models become one of the strongest LLM worldwide, showing promise in language understanding, commonsense reasoning, reading comprehension, and more.
 For more details, see the official [README](https://github.com/01-ai/Yi).

 To see all available versions, run: